Three scientists analysed the article and estimate its overall scientific credibility to be very low. more about the credibility rating

 You can read the original Wall Street Journal article here.

-REVIEWERS’ OVERALL FEEDBACK
+SCIENTISTS’ OVERALL FEEDBACK

 A. Marm Kilpatrick, Professor, Department of Ecology and Evolutionary Biology, University of California Santa Cruz: